Sciss/NuagesApp/README.md

 - `tape` contains all the sound files you want to use.
 The folder will be scanned upon application launch.
 Tapes can be selected by opening the tape window with `Cmd-T`.
 When playing a tape process, the currently selected entry in this table will be used.
 - `rec` will be used to store recordings made during the session
 - `sciss` will be used or temporary buffers for exchange with FScape

+## trouble-shooting

+If the program fails to start, the most likely cause is that the SuperCollider server is not found.
+Check `nuages-settings.xml` (this file will be written to the program's own directory or to your home directory if not found).
+In the entry

+    <entry key="scsynth">SC_HOME</entry>

+replace `SC_HOME` with the correct and full path to `scsynth` (`scsynth.exe` on Windows).

 ## mouse control